elmahio/documentation/docs/logging-heartbeats-from-coravel.md

 # Logging heartbeats from Coravel

-Coravel support scheduled tasks similar to Quartz and Hangfire.
+Coravel supports scheduled tasks similar to Quartz and Hangfire.
 With elmah.io Heartbeats, monitoring if and when Coraval tasks are running is easy.

 To publish heartbeats from Coravel, install the `Elmah.Io.Client` NuGet package: